2012 McLaren P1, $1.5 - $2 million (credit Wiki)

 Exotic Car Insurance Discounts

-High premium rates are a factor of owning an exotic car.
+High premium rates are a factor in owning an exotic car.
 Fortunately, there are ways to save on premium prices.
 These tips apply to all exotic vehicles and include collector car insurance, classic car insurance, sports car insurance, and luxury car insurance.

 If you store your car all year or partial year, reduce coverage only to include comprehensive while it is not in use.
 Full comprehensive coverage covers non-driving damages while in storage.
 But, if your storage unit is not secure, do not cancel collision because you lose coverage on incidents like hit and run if it is stolen.